Jean-Luc Godard

-Jean-Luc Godard (/ˈɡɒdɑː/ GOD-ar, /ɡoʊˈdɑːr/ goh-DAR; [ʒɑ̃ lyk ɡɔdaʁ]; 3 December 1930 – 13 September 2022) was a French-Swiss film director, screenwriter, and film critic.
-He rose to prominence as a pioneer of the French New Wave film movement of the 1960s, alongside such filmmakers as François Truffaut, Agnès Varda, Éric Rohmer, and Jacques Demy.
+Jean-Luc Godard (/ˈɡɒdɑː/ GOD-ar, /ɡoʊˈdɑːr/ goh-DAR; [ʒɑ̃ lyk ɡɔdaʁ]; 3 December 1930 – 13 September 2022) was a French and Swiss film director, screenwriter, and film critic.
+He rose to prominence as a pioneer of the French New Wave film movement of the 1960s, alongside such filmmakers as François Truffaut, Agnès Varda, Éric Rohmer and Jacques Demy.
 He was arguably the most influential French filmmaker of the post-war era.
 According to AllMovie, his work "revolutionized the motion picture form" through its experimentation with narrative, continuity, sound, and camerawork.
-His most acclaimed films include Breathless (1960), Vivre sa vie (1962), Contempt (1963), Band of Outsiders (1964), Alphaville (1965), Pierrot le Fou (1965), Masculin Féminin (1966), Weekend (1967), and Goodbye to Language (2014).

-During his early career as a film critic for the influential magazine Cahiers du Cinéma, Godard criticised mainstream French cinema's "Tradition of Quality", which de-emphasised innovation and experimentation.
+During his early career as a film critic for Cahiers du Cinéma, Godard criticized mainstream French cinema's "Tradition of Quality" and championed Hollywood directors like Alfred Hitchcock and Howard Hawks.
 In response, he and like-minded critics began to make their own films, challenging the conventions of traditional Hollywood in addition to French cinema.
-Godard first received global acclaim for his 1960 feature Breathless, helping to establish the New Wave movement.
+Godard first received global acclaim for Breathless (1960), a milestone in the New Wave movement.
 His work makes use of frequent homages and references to film history, and often expressed his political views; he was an avid reader of existentialism and Marxist philosophy, and in 1969 formed the Dziga Vertov Group with other radical filmmakers to promote political works.
-After the New Wave, his politics were less radical, and his later films are about human conflict and artistic representation "from a humanist rather than Marxist perspective."
+After the New Wave, his politics were less radical, and his later films came to be about human conflict and artistic representation "from a humanist rather than Marxist perspective."
+He explained that "As a critic, I thought of myself as a film-maker.
+Today I still think of myself as a critic, and in a sense I am, more than ever before.
+Instead of writing criticism, I make a film, but the critical dimension is subsumed."